VPDC

 The 3rd and final dose should be administered at age 6 months (24 weeks).

-A 4th dose and final dose is required at age 6 months when using combination vaccines such as Pediarix (GlaxoSmithKline) or Vaxelis (Sanofi Pastuer).
+A 4th dose is permitted at age 6 months when using combination vaccines after the birth dose, such as PEDIARIX (GlaxoSmithKline) or VAXELIS® (Sanofi Pasteur).

-Vaccine recommendations for infants born to persons who are HBsAg positive or unknown can be found here.
+Vaccine recommendations for infants born to people who are HBsAg positive or have unknown hepatitis B status at time of delivery can be found here.

 All children and adolescents aged <18 years not previously vaccinated require 3 doses at 0, 1, and 6 months.

-Adolescents ages 11 – 15 years may receive a 2-dose series of Recombivax at 0, 4 – 6 months.
+Adolescents ages 11-15 years may receive a 2-dose series of RECOMBIVAX HB® with at least 4 months between doses.
 The 2-dose series should be completed prior to the 16th birthday.

 Adults